subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Infrastructure Damage Across the Gulf

-Iran's retaliation moved beyond military targets to critical energy assets — a deliberate escalation from the tanker harassment tactics employed by Houthi forces in the Red Sea through 2024.{% sidenote "sn-mef" "Middle East Forum, 'Iran's War on Gulf State Energy Infrastructure Reverberates Beyond Oil and Gas,' 3 March 2026.
-Amena Bakr of Kpler described the strikes on energy installations as 'a turning point' that 'opens a new chapter where you're exposing the entire system, the entire oil facilities in the Gulf to these kinds of attacks.'" %}
+Iran's retaliation moved beyond military targets to critical energy assets — a deliberate escalation from the tanker harassment tactics employed by Houthi forces in the Red Sea through 2024.[12](#fn:sn-mef)

 | Facility | Country | Type | Capacity | Status (3 Mar) |
 |---|---|---|---|---|